Lochlann: Literary uses

 Lochlann is the land of the Fomorians in the Irish Lebor Gabála Érenn.
 In the Lebor na hUidre and the Book of Leinster the "huge and ugly" Fomorians are sea demons that battled with the Tuatha De Danann.

-A Scandinavian Lochlann appears in later Irish tales, generally concerning the King of Lochlann—sometimes called Colgán—or his sons, such as in the tales of Lugh and the Fenian Cycle.
+A Scandinavian Lochlann appears in later Irish tales, generally concerning the King of Lochlann—sometimes called Colgán or Magnus—or his sons, such as in the tales of Lugh and the Fenian Cycle.

 The Lebor Bretnach – a Gaelic adaption of the Historia Brittonum perhaps compiled at Abernethy—makes Hengist's daughter "the fairest of the women of all Lochlann".
 Hengist was a legendary Anglo-Saxon leader of the 5th century AD.

 The Gulf of Corryvreckan between Jura and Scarba.
 According to tradition "Prince Breacan of Lochlann" was shipwrecked there with a fleet of fifty ships.

 The adventures of Prince Breacan of Lochlann are part of the mythology of the naming of the Gulf of Corryvreckan (Coire Bhreacain), a whirlpool between the islands of Jura and Scarba on the west coast of Scotland.
 The story goes that the tidal race was named after this Norse Prince "said to be son to the King of Denmark" who was shipwrecked there with a fleet of fifty ships.
 Breacan is reputed to be buried in a cave at Bagh nam Muc (bay of the swine) at the north-western tip of Jura.
 According to Haswell-Smith (2004) Adomnan's Life of St Columba suggests this calamity occurred between Rathlin Island and the Antrim coast.
 W.H.
 Murray corroborates the view that the original story may have referred to this latter location, quoting the 10th century Glossary of Cormac who describes the tale of "Brecan, son of Maine, son of Nial Naoighhiallach".

 The same story is associated with the Bealach a' Choin Ghlais (pass of the grey dog), a tidal race further north between Scarba and Lunga.
 The prince's dog managed to swim to land and went in search of his master.
 Failing to find him on Jura or Scarba he tried to leap across the strait to Lunga, but missed his footing on Eilean a' Bhealaich which sits in the middle of the channel between the two islands.
 He slipped into the raging current and drowned as well, giving his own name in turn to the strait where he fell.